 User/team management features require an upgrade

 Trello is simple project management software that gives you a way to organize your projects with Kanban boards.
-And with a generous free plan that allows for 10 boards per workspace and unlimited users, it's a tool that anyone can use.
+And with a generous free plan that allows for 10 boards per workspace and unlimited cards and users, it's a tool that anyone can use.
 Freelancers can use Trello to plan their assignments on a personal board, and teams can use Trello to build a complete project workflow with visibility at every stage.

-Start by creating a new board from scratch or choosing a template from dozens of options across marketing, sales, design, team management, and more.
+Start by creating a new board from scratch or choosing a template from dozens of options across marketing, sales, design, team management, and beyond.
 Add a handful of lists for your tasks (each list is a column), and customize those lists with the steps in your workflow (e.g., to-do, doing, and done) or as separate parts of your project (e.g., development, design, and distribution).
 Next, add your tasks as visual cards in each column—with labels, due dates, members, checklists, images, attachments, and comments to keep everything in one place.

 As you start completing tasks, simply drag the cards to the appropriate list.
 You can keep track of all comments and tasks that mention you—or that you're watching—from the activity menu.

-For more features, Trello's Power-Up options (now unlimited even on the free plan) let you view tasks on a calendar, add voting options on tasks, fade away old tasks automatically, and much more.
+For more features, Trello's Power-Up options (unlimited even on the free plan) let you view tasks on a calendar, add voting options on tasks, fade away old tasks automatically, and much more.
 And you can make Trello boards for everything—personal and work tasks alike—to get your work done in a way that best fits your needs.

 Create new Trello cards from new Google Calendar events